Always moving forward on our safety journey

 Our quest for continuous improvement includes our steadfast dedication to safety, with many industry leaders looking to us as an expert in this arena.
 All Cintas facilities uphold internationally recognized safety standards, and they’re expected to adhere to them every day.

-In fact, the U.S. Occupational Safety and Health Administration (OSHA) has consistently honored us with the “VPP Star Recognition for Workplace Safety” award, and we rank 2nd in the nation for the number of sites receiving this coveted distinction.
+In fact, the U.S. Occupational Safety and Health Administration (OSHA) has consistently honored us with the “VPP Star Recognition for Workplace Safety” award.
+And with more than 100 Cintas locations recognized we rank 1st in the nation for the number of sites receiving this coveted distinction.
 We’re also recognized in several countries for our dedication to safety and health, with awards from Honduras and Mexico.

 All Cintas facilities uphold internationally recognized standards, and they’re frequently assessed for adherence to safety guidelines.
 We also make sure our employees are empowered to help make their workplaces safe every day.
 Just one example is our Executive Safety Council — which is chaired by our CEO and gives key partners the opportunity to define strategies and lead effective change.